scottyschup/ruby-curriculum/projects/poker.md

         * Whether they wish to fold, see, or raise.
 * Game
     * Holds the deck
-    * Keeps track of who's turn it is
+    * Keeps track of whose turn it is
     * Keeps track of the amount in the pot.